hunterfrazier/react-dev-todo/README.md

+# REACT TO-DO'S!!
-simple React to-do app with Babel and Bootstrap
+A very simple React to-do app with Babel and Bootstrap